soft-lang/soft/PHILOSOPHY.md

 ### HOW BAD IS IT?

+Below is a list of some languages and their parser source code files.
+Some languages have the parser splitted up in multiple files, so it might actually be worse than this.

+The list is sorted by lines of code.

 Language | Corporation | LoC | Size | Parser
 -------- | ----------- | --- | ---- | ------
 WebAssembly | N/A | 753 lines | 23.8 KB | https://github.com/WebAssembly/spec/blob/master/interpreter/text/parser.mly